Joint Postgraduate School:

 “The school’s core purpose is to support the transition to more future-focused, sustainable food systems and preparation.”

-Applications for projects by supervisory teams are open in July each year, and prospective candidates will be able to apply for PhD positions within these projects from November.
+Applications for projects by supervisory teams open in September each year.
+Prospective candidates will be able to apply for PhD positions within these projects from mid-November.